Col Chewang Rinchen Setu: India's highest altitude all-weather permanent bridge in eastern Ladakh

 Col Rinchen was born on November 11, 1931 at Sumur village, Nubra Valley in Ladakh region, and is known as the 'Lion of Ladakh' for his extraordinary acts of courage in defending Leh and Partapur sector, it said.
 "He is one of only six armed forces personnel to have been twice awarded the Maha Vir Chakra, the second highest gallantry award in the country," the ministry said.

-Ladakh MP Jamyang Tsering Namgyal praised Col Rinchen and called him a "son o the soil" an a "great patriot".
+Ladakh MP Jamyang Tsering Namgyal praised Col Rinchen and called him a "son of the soil" and a "great patriot".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)